nmalthouse/mcbot/readme.txt

 A Minecraft Bot written in zig

 Current features:
-pathfinding
+- pathfinding
-basic inventory interaction
+- basic inventory interaction
-multiple bots
+- multiple bots
-lua scripting
+- lua scripting
+- offline mode only
-1.19.3
+- 1.19.3
-linux only because of epoll usage, can easily be changed
+- linux only because of epoll usage, can easily be changed

 Cool problems to solve:
 A bot that fells and replants trees in an area